vdbg/hubibot/README.md

 User and device groups allow for fine-grained access control, for example giving access to different devices to parents, kids, friends and neighbors.

-While three user groups ("admins", "family", "guests") and three device groups ("all","regular","limited") are provided in the template config file as examples, any positive number of user and device groups are supported (names are free-form, alphabetical).
-For example, if only one single user is using the bot, only keeping "admins" user group & "all" device group will suffice.
+While three user groups ("admins", "family", "guests") and three device groups ("all","regular","limited") are provided in the template config file as examples, any number of user and device groups are supported (names are free-form, alphabetical).
+If only one single user is using the bot, only keeping "admins" user group & "all" device group will suffice.

 Device groups represent collection of Hubitat devices that can be accessed by user groups.
 In the template config file "admins" user group has access to "all" device group, "family" to "regular", and "guests" to "limited".